Links on Android Authority may earn us a commission. Learn more.

 The best wallet phone case brands

-Now that we’ve given you some guidance in what to look for, why to consider a wallet case, and why a third-party is the way to go, let’s see who has the best options.
+Now that we’ve given you some guidance on what to look for, why to consider a wallet case, and why a third-party is the way to go, let’s see who has the best options.
 We’ve chosen five of our favorite wallet phone case makers to help you narrow down your options.
 You’ll find all manner of different examples, so let’s get to it.

 If you’re not sure what material you want, but you know it has to be a folio, then FYY is a great place to start.
 It pretty much only makes wallet cases, and they run the full range of materials.
 You’ll pay about average prices — genuine leather costs the most, of course.
 However, one of the more interesting FYY wallet cases relies on a detachable magnet.
 The bumper stays firmly on your phone, but you can take the wallet off for wireless charging or if you prefer to use a car mount.

 FYY crafts folio cases with the best of them, but you may have to look elsewhere depending on your phone.
 The company only offers cases for Samsung Galaxy devices and Apple iPhones as of right now.
+If you’re looking for a bit more variety, check out wallet cases from Tucch, which are very similar and readily available.

 The best FYY wallet case: Genuine leather case